orlp/pygrafix/docs/compiling.rst

 to get the 32-bit version, just like Python.

 You'll also need CMake, so get it from http://www.cmake.org/ (win32 installer).
-The same goes for Cython, get it from http://www.cython.org/ (win32 installer)
+The same goes for Cython, get it from http://www.cython.org/ (win32 installer).

 First we need to compile GLFW::